ictinnovaties-zorg/openwindesheart/README.md

 # WindesHeart SDK

 This project is an easy-to-use, cross-platform way of using a BluetoothLE device in your own mobile application.

 ## Support

 This project has been created by students of Windesheim and does not guarantee any support in the future.

 This SDK uses the [ACR Reactive BluetoothLE Plugin](https://github.com/aritchie/bluetoothle) to do anything BluetoothLE related.
-Our project only supports versions that are supported by this library, because we depend heavily upon it.
+Our project only supports versions that are supported by this library, because our project depends heavily upon it.

 The features have been tested with Android/iOS phones in combination with the Mi Band 3/Xiaomi Band 3.